rajiv-golait/aqi-forecast-app/README.md

 2. **Model Training:** Train ensemble ML models on historical data.
 3. **Forecast Generation:** Predict AQI for the next 3 days for all stations.
 4. **Incremental Forecasting:** Update 1-hour-ahead AQI forecasts for all stations every hour.
+5. **Hyperlocal AQI Estimation:**
+   - For any latitude/longitude (urban or rural), estimate AQI using spatial interpolation (IDW) and weather-driven ML regression.
+   - Available via the `/estimate/aqi_at_location` API endpoint.
-5. **API Serving:** Serve real-time, historical, and forecast AQI via FastAPI.
+6. **API Serving:** Serve real-time, historical, forecast, and hyperlocal AQI via FastAPI.
-6. **Automation:** Orchestrator script automates all steps and logs job status.
+7. **Automation:** Orchestrator script automates all steps and logs job status.

 ---